 David’s mother, visiting her surviving son in the hospital on Easter morning, told ICC, “Our Catechists Simon Doro, 45, and John Krede, 52, cousin to the catechists, were killed by Fulani Militants this year.”

 In the nearby State of Kaduna, Fulani Militants also attacked Kagoro village on Holy Saturday morning.
-“Just when everything was moving on well, when Christians were in contemplative reflective mood, the Fulani Militants attacked and were shooting sporadically leaving one person dead and one with a bullet injury,” said B.A.
+“Just when everything was moving on well when Christians were in a contemplative, reflective mood, the Fulani Militants attacked and were shooting sporadically, leaving one person dead and one with a bullet injury,” said B.A.
 The same village was attacked last month.
 ICC visited the village after the attack and counted over two hundred houses burned down.

 An ICC correspondent was at Ariri village for Good Friday worship, after the village was attacked by Fulani militants on April 2nd.
 He said that 54 adults came to the village church.
 “They all gathered in the burnt church without a roof, sitting on stones.
 The resident Pastor told members to endure persecution and accept every challenge as the will of God.
 He also pleaded with Christians to rebuild their houses and churches.”